Once Upon a Time in Iran

 Once Upon a Time in Iran or Khatoon (خاتون) is an Iranian historical drama romance television series created by Tina Pakravan, starring Negar Javaherian, Ashkan Khatibi and Mirsaeed Molavian, alongside an ensemble supporting cast.
 The first episode of this series was released on Namava on 9 August 2021.

 Premise

 The story of Once Upon a Time in Iran takes place during the years of World War II.
-Khatoon (played by Negar Javaherian), a Bakhtiari woman, is married to Shirzad (played by Ashkan Khatibi), a soldier during the reign of Reza Shah Pahlavi.
+Khatoon (Negar Javaherian), a Bakhtiari woman, is married to Shirzad (Ashkan Khatibi), a soldier during the reign of Reza Shah Pahlavi.
 At this time, although Iran has declared neutrality in this war, northern Iran is occupied by the Soviet Union and southern Iran is occupied by the British.
 At the instigation of Commissioner Rajabov, Shirzad is forced to divorce Khatoon, who has been arrested many times for political reasons.
-In the meantime, Khatoon, in search of her father, who is an exiled prisoner, flees to Tehran with the help of a man named Reza Fakhar, who later falls in love with her.
+In the meantime, Khatoon, in search of her father, who is an exiled prisoner, flees to Tehran with the help of a man named Reza Fakhar(Mirsaeed Molavian), who later falls in love with her.
 Now we witness the simultaneous love of Khatoon's ex-husband Shirzad and Reza Fakhar for Khatoon.